“Meditation suffers from a towering PR problem.”

 That is what everyone’s brain does.
 It’s your brain’s job to always look for problems.
 That’s how it has kept you alive.

 Saying you can’t meditate because you can’t stop your thoughts is like saying you can’t play basketball because you aren’t a unicorn.
-And of course you are not a unicorn and of course you can’t stop your thoughts.
+Of course you are not a unicorn and of course you can’t stop your thoughts.

 Luckily, we’re not trying to stop our thoughts when we meditate.
 We’re just trying to shift our relationship with them and realize those manic thoughts don’t have to run our whole damn lives.